huaminghuangtw/Second-Brain/Apple Notes/🍴 Eating Habits.md

 - [ ] Temperance: eat not to dullness; drink not to elevation.
 - [ ] Protein for sleep quality; Carbs for sleep quantity (避免睡眠中斷)
 - [ ] Eat Right: No foods rich in **carbs**, **fat**, and **sugar**
-- Intake 150-200g of protein per day → more stable insulin / blood sugar level (more stable mood as well) → less hungry (curb appetite) → eat less → good for gut health because it has time to rest → all the energy that has gone into digestion is going into repairing body tissues and brain → longevity
+- Intake 150-200g of protein per day &rarr; more stable insulin / blood sugar level (more stable mood as well) &rarr; less hungry (curb appetite) &rarr; eat less &rarr; good for gut health because it has time to rest &rarr; all the energy that has gone into digestion is going into repairing body tissues and brain &rarr; longevity
 - Focus on <span style="font-family:SFUIText-Bold;"><b>Eggs</b></span> + <span style="font-family:SFUIText-Bold;"><b>Avocado</b></span> + <span style="font-family:SFUIText-Bold;"><b>Salmon</b></span> + <span style="font-family:SFUIText-Bold;"><b>Tofu</b></span> + <span style="font-family:SFUIText-Bold;"><b>Banana</b></span>
-	- Salmon → Beef (> 羊肉 > 雞肉), Shrimp, Scallops
+	- Salmon &rarr; Beef (> 羊肉 > 雞肉), Shrimp, Scallops
 	- ***Surf and turf*** or ***surf 'n' turf*** is a main course combining seafood and red meat (海陸雙拼)
 	- Red meat only causes diabetes if it's in a bun with a soda and fries
 		- 鹿肉 (EN: Venison, DE: Hirsch) is the most nutrient-dense and protein-rich red meat